 Key features include:

-The text is fully supported with end-of-chapter summaries, discussion questions, and self-test exercises in the book, and multiple-choice questions, simulations, references, slides, and an instructor’s manual on the Companion Website.
-This text is adapted from the best-selling Environmental and Natural Resource Economics 11th edition by the same authors.
+The text is fully supported with end-of-chapter summaries, discussion questions, and self-test exercises in the book, as well as with multiple-choice questions, simulations, references, slides, and an instructor’s manual on the Companion Website.
+This text is adapted from the best-selling Environmental and Natural Resource Economics, 11th edition, by the same authors.

 An Overview of the Book